-You can admire the town’s many elaborate Victorian-era cottages, hunt wild mushrooms, clamber over sand dunes, or hike in the redwoods; afterward, relax with a cup of tea or, better yet, a soak in a hot tub at homey Cafe Mokka (495 J St., 707/822-2228), the coast’s only combo sauna and espresso bar.
-Just off the plaza, Jambalaya Arcata (915 H St., 707/822-4766) is a nightclub serving burgers, micro-brew beers, and (of course) jambalaya.
-More good food, good beer, and good live music are on the menu at the very popular “HumBrews,” a.k.a. the Humboldt Brews (856 10th St., 707/826-2739).
+You can admire the town’s many elaborate Victorian-era cottages, hunt wild mushrooms, clamber over sand dunes, or hike in the redwoods.
+Afterward, relax with a cup of tea or, better yet, a soak in a hot tub at homey Café Mokka (495 J St., 707/822-2228), the coast’s only combo sauna and espresso bar.
+Just off the plaza, Jambalaya Arcata (915 H St., 707/822-4766) is a nightclub serving burgers, pizza, microbrew beers, and, of course, jambalaya.
+More good food, good beer, and good live music are on the menu at the popular “HumBrews,” a.k.a. the Humboldt Brews (856 10th St., 707/826-2739).
 For a complete selection of foodstuffs and supplies, and more insight into the local community, head to the large and stylish North Coast Co-op (811 I St.), a block north of the plaza.

 For a place to stay, the centrally located Hotel Arcata (708 9th St., 707/826-0217 or 800/344-1221, $97 and up) is right on the plaza, or you can take your pick of the usual motels along US-101.